 Next, click the Edit Schema button to add the required columns to the tAggregateSortedRow.
 Here, we are adding Occupation, Yearly Income, and Sales columns.

-For the number of Input rows, you can manually type the number or select Number of lines (NB_Line) from the outline.
+For the number of Input rows, you can manually type the number or select the Number of lines (NB_Line) from the outline.
 Here, we accidentally added the NB_LINE of the tAggregateSortedRow, but you have to add the DBInput NB_LINE.
 We changed it later and forgot to take that screenshot.

 Please use the plus button to add the group by columns.
 Here, we added Occupation columns for grouping.
 Next, we added Yearly Income and Sales in the Operations section and selected the Sum function.